RFTrans: Leveraging Refractive Flow of Transparent Objects for Surface Normal Estimation and Manipulation: Related Work

-Estimating the surface geometry of transparent objects has been a challenging problem for long.~\cite{trans_reconstruction_2010_ihrke,trans_survey} Some methods~\cite{10.1145/1179849.1179918,10.1145/1360612.1360686} necessitate direct physical interaction with the objects.
-For example, Aberman \etal~\cite{10.1145/3072959.3073693} introduce a novel dip transform by repeatedly dipping an object in liquid in different orientations and measuring its volume displacement.
-Such methods are intrusive, keeping them unsuitable for robotic manipulation tasks.
+Estimating the surface geometry of transparent objects has long been a challenge~\cite{trans_reconstruction_2010_ihrke,trans_survey}.
+Some methods~\cite{10.1145/1179849.1179918,10.1145/1360612.1360686,10.1145/3072959.3073693} necessitate direct, intrusive interaction with the objects, keeping them unsuitable for robotic manipulation tasks.
+Murali \etal~\cite{murali_touch_2023} introduce the non-intrusive tactile modality for reconstruction without damaging the objects.

-Conversely, vision-based methods offer a more fitting solution for robotic systems.
-These methods may exploit the phenomena of reflection and refraction to deduce the underlying geometric attributes.
+Conversely, vision-based methods exploit the phenomena of reflection and refraction to deduce the underlying geometric attributes.
 Since specular reflection usually only happens in a small area of the transparent object body, reflection-based approaches traditionally either involve much human labor~\cite{4408882}, require the periodic movement of the lighting source~\cite{5995472}, or use multiple camera views~\cite{1544905}.
 Refraction, however, can be observed through nearly the whole body of a transparent object, providing much more information about surface geometry than reflection.
 Therefore, Kutulakos and Steger~\cite{1544889} utilize a combination of both phenomena to help reconstruct the objects.